 Description

 Chambered in .380 ACP (9x17mm Short), the original CZ 83 was designed to be a compact, go-anywhere sidearm—equally suited for civilians and law enforcement.
 It’s ergonomic, easy to handle, and impressively reliable.
 But what makes the factory cutaway version special is its ability to turn that reliability into something visible and teachable.
-You can literally watch how each part contributes to the cycle of operation—loading, firing, ejecting—every step laid bare in working detail.
+You can watch how each part contributes to the cycle of operation—loading, firing, ejecting—every step laid bare in working detail.

 And here’s the thing: this isn’t just a technical marvel.
 It’s a conversation piece.
-It’s what you show your friends when they ask, “So how does a pistol really work?”
+It’s what you show your friends when they ask, “So, how does a pistol work?”
 It’s what a firearms instructor brings to class when they want students to move beyond theory.
 And for collectors?
 It’s a showstopper—something that stands out from rows of lookalike pistols in any display case.

 What you get with this factory cutaway is more than a rare version of the CZ Model 83.
 You get a hands-on teaching aid, a beautifully made artifact, and a daily reminder that behind every bang, there’s a world of moving parts working in harmony.